-It is preferable that medication be given at home whenever possible.
+Wherever possible, medication should be given at home by parents.
 If prescribed medicines are to be taken three or more times per day, parents should ask the prescribing doctor if the administration of the medication can occur outside normal school hours.
-Non-prescription medication (such as cough medicines) should not be administered in school.
-However, in certain circumstances analgesics can be given (see page 4).
+Non-prescription medication (such as cough medicines) cannot be administered in school.
+However, in certain circumstances analgesics can be given (see page 10).
+There have been a few cases where GPs have advised parents to administer certain treatments (such as hayfever eye drops) to children without providing a prescription (where in the past a prescription has always been given).
+If parents wish for school staff to administer such treatments, they should be informed to request a prescription from their GP.